jordnheintz/JavaScript-Loops/Loops Example Lesson.md

 }
 ```

+#### Junior Devs Demonstrate

+Create an object and write a simple `for...in` loop to iterate over the object and print its properties and value to the console.

+### Instructor Explains/Demonstrates

 #### `For..Of` Loop

 The `for...of` loop lets you loop over data structures that are iterable such as Arrays, Strings, Maps etc. Whereas the `for...in` loop iterates over property names, the `for...of` loop iterates over property values.